illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp4.md

     name: Simple Tutorial
     points: 5
     extra: true
-    description: Game has an in-world tutorial that clearly communicates how to control the plane -
+    description: Game has an in-world tutorial that clearly communicates how to control the plane (Extra Credit) -
     name: Interactive tutorial
     points: 20